The Deep Dive, Getting to the Bottom of Daylight Saving Time

 In a far more appropriate fashion, at the median the Top 10 universities operate at a mere 23% dark mornings.
 Commendable yes.
 But not remarkable!
 More favorably, repairing time zones and DST gives us a median 19% dark mornings.
 With this, the entire nation, not just a select few universities, can have a low level of median morning darkness that is conducive to enhanced cognition.

-Obesity, Diabetes, Activity, Per Capita Personal Income, Heart, Stroke and other categories typically have median delays of 8 minutes or less in Top 250 ranked counties.
-This favorable performance often occurring at such delays and lower in the first eight categories (Average Combo 8) strongly suggests that circadian influence is playing a broad role in many categories.
-The single message that becomes increasingly clear is that the sun's delay is having influence in numerous areas of daily life that are important.
+In Top 250 ranked counties, Obesity, Diabetes, Activity, Per Capita Personal Income, Heart, Stroke and other categories typically have median delays of 8 minutes or less.
+This favorable performance often occurring at such delays and lower in the first eight categories (Average Combo-8) strongly suggests that circadian influence is, and has been, playing a broad role in many categories.
+The clear message is that the degree to which a location is in sync is having influence across numerous areas of daily life that are important.

 This is the way the table works: Each Top 50 rank contains the most advantageous characteristics in its category.
 Separately, its delay is the median of all its fifty counties.
 In this way, at each rank, median delay (the degree that a location is out of sync) is identified.
 At each subsequent rank, median delay varies because that rank is less selective, because individual delays differ according to location, and because a larger number of data points are included.

-The pattern is instructive.
-When within a category there is a beneficial relationship, median delay increases when going from Top 50 to Top 3000 counties.
+The table is instructive.
+When within a category a beneficial relationship exists, median delay increases when going from Top 50 to Top 3000 counties.
 If on the contrary there had been no influence, results would have looked more like the RND column.

 With this we have a quick, preliminary indicator of the influence of the sun's light/dark cycle.
 Strength of the patterns is often indicated by a high Top 3000/Top 500 ratio.
 Ratios higher than 1 tend to indicate a positive relationship.